-New Accounting Pronouncements: In May 2011, the FASB issued ASU 2011-04, Amendments to Achieve Common Fair Value Measurements and Disclosure Requirements in U.S. GAAP and IFRSs ("ASU 2011-04").
-ASU 2011-04 amended ASC 820, Fair Value Measurements, to converge the fair value measurement guidance in U.S. generally accepted accounting principles and International Financial Reporting Standards.
+New Accounting Pronouncements: In May 2011, the FASB issued Accounting Standards Update ("ASU") 2011-04, Amendments to Achieve Common Fair Value Measurements and Disclosure Requirements in U.S. GAAP and IFRS.
+ASU 2011-04 amended ASC 820, Fair Value Measurement to converge the fair value measurement guidance in U.S. generally accepted accounting principles and International Financial Reporting Standards.
 Some of the amendments clarify the application of existing fair value measurement requirements, while other amendments change a particular principle in ASC 820.
 In addition, ASU 2011-04 requires additional fair value disclosures.
 The amendments are to be applied prospectively and are effective for annual periods beginning after December 15, 2011.
-The adoption of ASU 2011-04 will not have a material impact on the Plan's financial statements.
+The adoption of ASU 2011-04 did not have a material impact on the Plan's financial statements.